zqfan/zqfan.github.com/_posts/2013-06-13-openstack-quantum-dhcp-agent.md

 it stores topic and context, also get host from cfg, all it does is make_msg and invoke self.call or self.cast

 ## NetworkCache(object)
-it holds tree cache: cache, subnet_lookup and port_lookup. cache actually is network_lookup. if we put a port to this cache, it will append it to cache[network_id], and update port_lookup[port.id] = network.id. the same process with put subnet.
+it holds tree cache: cache, subnet_lookup and port_lookup. cache actually is network_lookup. if we put a port to this cache, it will append it to `cache[network_id]`, and update `port_lookup[port.id] = network.id`. the same process with put subnet.

 ## DeviceManager(object)
 * plugin = plugin, driver = interface_driver